 How old is too old for trick-or-treating?

-“If a 17-year-old wants to dress up with their friends and trade candy at the end of the night, I think that’s great,” Newman told TODAY Parents.
+“If a 17-year-old wants to dress up with their friends and trade candy at the end of the night, I think that’s great,” Newman tells TODAY.com.
 "Little kids die of happiness when they see big kids dressed up.
 It validates their excitement."

-Newman said she hopes those on the other side of the door will be polite as well.
+Newman adds that she hopes those on the other side of the door will be polite as well.

-“Many kids with developmental disabilities go trick-or-treating,” Newman noted.
-“So you want to resist the urge to make a comment like, ‘Aren’t you a little old?’”
+Older kids with developmental disabilities may not have outgrown trick-or-treating either, Newman notes, “So you want to resist the urge to make a comment like, ‘Aren’t you a little old?’”

 At what age should you stop trick-or-treating?

-“Everything is so complicated and virtual these days,” Newman said.
+“Everything is so complicated and virtual these days,” Newman says.
 “It’s nostalgic for them to go trick-or-treating.
 Let them be little again for just one night.”